The general idea is to make rooms as close to a clean, outside environment as practical.

 With similar reasoning we’ve set the fan that pumps outside air into rooms, to run continuously while the room is occupied.
 This is already the case in most rooms.
 This also has the down sides mentioned above.
 Again, we have opted for safety and this will probably only be apparent on very hot or very cold days.

 We also strongly recommend, as weather permits, keeping all outside facing windows open, and doors open.

 Increase HVAC filtration:

-We have upgraded the filter in every HVAC unit in the District.
-We have gone from a MERV 8 to a MERV 13 filter.
+Air filters will be upgraded to MERV 13 rated where the HVAC equipment specifications and operating capacities allow.
 MERV 13 gives the greatest filtration possible on our existing HVAC units, and is basically a “Hospital Grade” filter.
 Filters are changed 3 times per year: Fall just before school opens, Winter Break, and Spring Break.
 More often if needed.

 HVAC Unit Inspection:

 Every HVAC unit in the District has been inspected for cleanliness and proper operation.
 M & O will continue to monitor filters and equipment on a regular basis.